-In summary, the applicant adequately demonstrates the availability of sufficient funds for the capital and working capital needs of the project.
-Furthermore, the applicant adequately demonstrates the availability of sufficient funds for the operating needs of the project and that the financial feasibility of the proposal is based upon reasonable and adequately supported assumptions regarding projected utilization, revenues (charges), and operating costs.
+In summary, the applicant adequately demonstrates the availability of sufficient funds for the operating needs of the proposal and that the financial feasibility of the project is based on reasonable projections of costs and charges.
 Therefore, the application is conforming to this criterion.